Sourcing abstract management software for your upcoming conference? Here are 11 things you need to do before you set it up.

 A lot of conferences collect, review, and accept all their submissions together.
 But if your conference is broad, you may want to separate your technical programme into thematic areas (tracks).
 Tracks work like sub-conferences within a conference.
 Each track can have its own chair, deadlines, topics, and set of reviewers.

 If your conference is narrower in focus, but you’re expecting to receive more than a hundred submissions, think about creating review groups – these allow different people to chair separate groups of submissions.
 It’s important to plan ahead, to try and anticipate how many submissions you’re going to receive.
-But given the levels of access to new audiences thanks to virtual conferences, predicting the number of submissions may be difficult.
+However given the levels of access to new audiences thanks to virtual conferences, predicting the number of submissions may be difficult.
 So, just take a look back at previous years and try your best to identify trends.

 Don’t forget, if your conference needs tracks or review groups, you’ll need to enable them in your abstract management system before you open submissions.

-4. Assess your reviewer workload (and be realistic)
+4. Assess your reviewer workload

 Take a moment to do the sums.
 How many reviews does each submission need?
 How many submissions does this mean each reviewer will have to complete?
 And how much time will each review take?
 (As a rough guide: a 300-word abstract could take 30 minutes to review, whereas a paper could take a full day.)

-5. Define your marking scheme
+5. Define your marking scheme within your abstract management software

 A good marking scheme will boost the quality of reviews and, by extension, the quality of your conference’s technical programme.
-Define your marking scheme before you open the review phase in your abstract management system.
-Lay out your scoring criteria, and be clear and concise about what you expect of reviewers during the peer-review process.
+Define your marking scheme before you open the review phase in your abstract management software.
+Lay out your scoring criteria, and be clear and concise about what you expect of reviewers during the peer review process.
 Add weight to certain scoring categories if they warrant it.
 Decide if you want to make it mandatory that reviewers write comments.
 And decide whether or not to make reviewer or chair comments visible to authors.

 6. Agree on conference presentation types

 It may seem a long way down the line, but deciding this before you configure your abstract management system gives you an advantage.
 It means you can ask authors to indicate which type of presentation they’d like their submission to be considered for.
-And it means reviewers can recommend that submissions be presented in a certain way on your conference submission platform.
+This means reviewers can recommend that submissions be presented in a certain way on your conference submission platform.
 This will keep you more organised, and enable you to optimise the content of your conference.

 This is actually more important than ever, with delegates potentially attending in-person, virtually, or in a hybrid fashion.
 You need to understand the best formats to use when scheduling the work of submitting authors.

-Any good abstract management system will allow you to give users different levels of permission.
+A good abstract management system will allow you to give users different levels of permission.
 Before you open the submissions floodgate, decide who on your committee or events team needs an account, and what responsibilities each account should have.

 8. Decide how you’re publishing your book of proceedings

-Your book of proceedings is the official record of your conference, and includes: a front and back cover, foreword, sponsors, table of contents, full list of abstracts or papers, abstract images, page numbering, and an author index.
+Your book of proceedings is the official record of your conference and includes: a front and back cover, foreword, sponsors, table of contents, full list of abstracts or papers, abstract images, page numbering, and an author index.
 It can be published in traditional print format, or more eco-friendly digital format, available for download from your website or mobile conference app.
 It should be noted that mobile apps are quickly becoming a pillar of conference success and the delegate experience.

 The sooner you decide how you’ll be publishing your book – in print and/or digital format – the better.
 As sustainability becomes increasingly important across all industries, many deem the printed book of proceedings to be outdated and unnecessary.
 However, not everyone agrees.

 The importance of giving your attendees the event experience that they want, rather than what you think they want, cannot be overstated.
 Hold a mirror up to your audience and ask them how you can best serve their needs.
-This is the kind of data that can provide real value for your current and future conferences, not just in terms of meeting delegate expectations, but also potentially sparing you the costs associated with design, formatting, and printing of hard copies.
+This is the kind of data that can provide real value for your current and future conferences.
+Not just in terms of meeting delegate expectations, but also potentially sparing you the costs associated with design, formatting, and printing of hard copies.

-9. Build in contingency time
+9. Build in contingency time when setting up your abstract management software

 The decisions you make when collecting and reviewing submissions in your abstract management process will have a huge impact on your conference timeline.
 For example, if you configure your system for a two-stage review or to collect camera-ready submissions, you’ll need to leave enough time for this to take place.